 Step 3: Implementing the campaign

-Seize The Sunday was the campaign hub – with information about the extra services, journey times and fares.
+The Seize The Sunday mini-website (now discontinued – see screenshot of homepage as 2MB PDF) was the campaign hub – with information about the extra services, journey times and fares.
 The site’s blog provided ideas for days out along the line – from local festivals to places for brunch near each station.
-The site is responsive, displaying well on mobiles, tablets and desktops.
+The site was responsive, displaying well on mobiles, tablets and desktops.

 Targeted Facebook ads were shown to residents of towns and villages served by the line.
 The ads were tailored to each location, giving people relevant day trip ideas, fares and journey times from their nearest station.
 Many recipients shared the posts with friends.
 They were also able to ask questions beneath the posts and receive swift answers from DCRP.
 The ads offered excellent value.
 For example, one £25 ad reached nearly 5,000 people.